 What healthy, daily habit gets your dopamine flowing?
 Do that!

 Your brain is highly motivated by doing the things that bring you the greatest pleasure.
 Define the activities in life that can bring you joy, and make sure you incorporate them into your daily routine.
 If you can’t think of anything realistic right now, start by getting some physical exercise!
 Go for long, brisk walk to clear your mind and get inspired to activate what you want for your life.
 You only live once, right?

 When you learn to structure your life around simple things that you love and are passionate about, you can use your motivated mindset to maintain a healthy, sustainable journey toward goal achievement.

-If you're interested in neuroscience, and you want to learn more about how to achieve success . . .
-NeuroGym has an event for you!
-Join John Assaraf and other world renowned experts this Saturday for an exciting, exclusive online training, the Brain-a-Thon.
-Check it out!
+If you’re interested in neuroscience, and you want to learn more about how to achieve success . . . join us this weekend for an epic, online event.

 What keeps you motivated?
 Please feel free to leave your comments and questions in the space below.